 Article XV: General Policies

 Section 1.
-All Membership meetings and Board meetings shall be open to the public, regardless of race, color, national origin, sex, age, religion, ethnic identity, physical ability, sexual orientation or economic status.
+All Membership meetings and Board meetings shall be open to the public, regardless of race, color, national origin, sex, age, religion, ethnic identity, physical ability, sexual orientation, gender identity, or economic status.

 Section 2.
-The activities of this CPD shall be as open to the public as possible, consistent with a reasonable degree of decorum, as determined by the President.
+The activities of the CPD shall be as open to the public as possible, consistent with a reasonable degree of decorum, as determined by the President.